SymbioticEDA/MARLANN/arch.md

 1024 words of coefficient storage.

 The compute core operates on a 24 bits wide accumulator.
-Each cycle it can add up to 4 products for the MACC units to that accumulator.
+Each cycle it can add up to SZ=4 products for the MACC units to that accumulator.

-The compute core can read any consecutive 4-byte block in main memory, as long as it has 2-byte alignment.
+The compute core can read any consecutive SZ-byte block in main memory, as long as it has 2-byte alignment.
 The compute core can write any byte in main memory.

 All memory operations the compute core performs are relative to a base-pointer.